windhaunting/Algorithm_Coding_Summary/sliding_window.md

 # Sliding window

 Sliding window is a technique to reduce the use of nested loop and replace it with a single loop.
-I would consider a special case of two pointers.
+I would consider it as a special case of two pointers.

 ### Sliding window example: 76.
 Minimum Window Substring